francopasut/academic/content/en/post/lilypond-anacrusis/index.md

 | Tuplets       | Blue             |
 | Multiple Voices        | Blue and Magenta |

-I used the colour blue to highlight both the tuplets  and the outer voice (magenta for inner voice).
+I used the color blue to highlight both the tuplets  and the outer voice (magenta for inner voice).

 ## Analysis of elements

-The ***anacrusis***, in this example, is realised by two simultaneous notes with the same duration.
+The ***anacrusis***, in this example, is realized by two simultaneous notes with the same duration.

 The pattern for contextual notes having the same duration, such as octaves or chords, is the following `< ... >`.